ROM-Based Stochastic Optimization for a Continuous Manufacturing Process: Introduction

-Some examples can also be found using pure physical representations.
-For instance, \cite{Cegla2021} describes a detailed temperature and pressure model for the reactive extrusion of $\epsilon-$Caprolactone, which is then used in real-time model predictive control.
-Discrete event descriptions are also typically used in manufacturing processes like in \cite{Zhao2022}, where a mobile production workshop is modeled using simplified parameters per stage, and used for optimization with a special focus on bottlenecks.
-For polymer extrusion processes, the review in \cite{Nastaj2021} summarizes different approaches using detailed finite element (FE) and computational fluid dynamics (CFD) models combined with optimization techniques, such as genetic algorithms, for process optimization and scale-up.
+Some examples can also be found using purely physically based representations.
+For instance, {the work in~\cite{Cegla2021}} describes a detailed temperature and pressure model for the reactive extrusion of $\epsilon-$Caprolactone.
+Discrete event descriptions are also typically used in manufacturing processes, as in~\cite{Zhao2022}, where a mobile manufacturing workshop is modeled using simplified parameters per stage.
+For polymer extrusion processes, the review in~\cite{Nastaj2021} summarizes different approaches using detailed finite element (FE) and computational fluid dynamics (CFD) models combined with optimization techniques, such as genetic algorithms, for process optimization and scale-up.

-\begin{sloppypar} Finally, the combination of machine learning (ML) with physical descriptions can be approached in different ways as described in \cite{Sharma2022}.
-In this work, the authors use several examples from the chemical industry to illustrate what they call science-guided machine learning (SGML).
+Finally, the combination of data-driven with physical descriptions in hybrid models {overcomes the limitations of the former, which usually suffer from small amounts of data, especially under faulty conditions, and the simplifications usually necessary in physically based modeling~\cite{Kasilingam2024}.
+This hybrid approach can be done in different ways}, as described in~\cite{Sharma2022}, where the authors use several examples from the chemical industry to illustrate what they call science-guided machine learning (SGML).
 They consider two approaches: ML models complementing physically-based models, and vice versa.
-In the first case, the main description is physically based and ML is used to enrich some parts of the model, to obtain reduced order models (ROM) from virtual data, or even for identifying a physical law from data.
+In the first case, ML is used to enrich some parts of a physically based model, to obtain reduced order models (ROM) from virtual data, or even for identifying a physical law from data.
 In the second case, the structure of the ML model is defined considering the underlying physical phenomena.
-The first approach is used in \cite{HAMID2022100044}, where a ROM based on ANNs is obtained from a highly detailed physical model obtained with the software iCON-Symmetry.
-The ANN model is then used in a multi-objective optimization.
-A similar approach for a plastic extrusion process is described in \cite{SARISHVILI_20211110}, where experimental and virtual data from a detailed physico-chemical model are combined to train a stacked autoencoder (SAE) network.
-A further work in \cite{BURR_20230405} uses inversion of the SAE classifier to estimate the parameters required in the extrusion process. \end{sloppypar}
+The first approach is used in~\cite{HAMID2022100044}, where a ROM based on ANNs is obtained from a highly detailed physical model obtained with the software iCON-Symmetry.
+A similar approach for a plastic extrusion process is described in~\cite{SARISHVILI_20211110}, where experimental and virtual data from a detailed physico-chemical model are combined to train a stacked autoencoder (SAE) network.
+A further work in~\cite{BURR_20230405} uses inversion of the SAE classifier to estimate the parameters required in the extrusion process.